 Like many of you reading this article, Canadian artist Heather Benning has a fascination with the derelict and the abandoned.
 But when she found a crumbling old farmhouse in the rural setting of Saskatchewan, Canada, Heather decided not to walk away with just the memories of this sad old place, but to use her artistic imagination and bring it back to life.

-Oozing nostalgia, Heather was particularly drawn to the old farmhouse because it reminded her of a farmhouse she had known well near her childhood home.
+Heather was particularly drawn to the old farmhouse because it reminded her of one she had known well near her childhood home.

 “We used to have an abandoned farm on my father’s land where I grew up, and I used to play there a lot when I was younger,” she told CBC.
 “I’d play inside the house and set it up and stage it and things like that.”